Every Unschool Adventures trip is created with specific purposes in mind. Here’s what we’ll set out to accomplish:

 How will participants stay in touch with trip leaders?
 And with family/friends at home?

 Whenever a group of Unschool Adventures participants explores independently, they take an Unschool Adventures cell phone with them.
 This phone (which has a Spanish SIM card) allows them to contact the trip leaders at any time.
-Read more about how we keep participants safe abroad, especially under the “FAQs for International Trips” heading.
+Read more about how we mitigate risks abroad, especially under the “FAQs for International Trips” heading.

 Participants will have opportunities every day to be in touch with friends and family at home.
 Free wifi is ubiquitous in Spain.
 We recommend bringing a wifi-enabled device (like a smartphone or tablet) and using email, Skype, and/or Whatsapp to stay in touch.

 What’s the application process like, and when are payments due?

 After applying, we’ll set up a Skype interview with you.
 Read more here about preparing for an interview with us.
 Upon being offered a spot on the trip, you’ll have two weeks to submit the trip paperwork and a $1500 non-refundable security deposit to secure your place.
 The rest of the program fee is due 3 months prior to departure.

 Why is this trip more expensive than previous international trips?